elastic/kibana/src/core/public/public.api.md

     _version?: SavedObject<T>['version'];
 }

+// Warning: (ae-missing-release-tag) "StringValidation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type StringValidation = StringValidationRegex | StringValidationRegexString;

+// Warning: (ae-missing-release-tag) "StringValidationRegex" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface StringValidationRegex {
+    // (undocumented)
+    message: string;
+    // (undocumented)
+    regex: RegExp;
+}

+// Warning: (ae-missing-release-tag) "StringValidationRegexString" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface StringValidationRegexString {
+    // (undocumented)
+    message: string;
+    // (undocumented)
+    regexString: string;
+}

 // Warning: (ae-missing-release-tag) "Toast" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)